A healthy diet means making the choice to eat healthily.

 “It’s critical that you change your relationship with food.
 It’s critical that you change the way you think and react to food.
 It’s critical that you learn the right mindset along with developing the healthy habits and behaviors necessary to lose weight and keep it off.
 Otherwise, you’ll keep going from one diet to the next.
 You’ll never be able to stick with anything.” states Adam Gilbert, founder of MyBodyTutor.

 The following 12 tips will help you stick to a healthy diet.

 Have a Plan When You Travel

 It doesn’t matter whether you are traveling for business or pleasure.
-Being away from home and outside familiar territory can make it difficult to stick to a healthy lifestyle (1).
+Being away from home and outside familiar territory can make it difficult to stick to a healthy lifestyle, The Fox News writes.
 A few ways you can accomplish this easily include the following: